 Hamadeh Educational Services is no stranger to controversy: In 2016, it came under fire for abruptly firing a group of Universal Academy teachers who’d raised concerns about teaching conditions at the school.
 A subsequent wrongful termination suit filed by the teachers was settled for $106,000.

-Hamadeh Educational Services has denied the issues raised by the students, pointing to more than $18 million in college scholarships it says were awarded to graduating seniors and several rankings it says show the school is among the top-performing charters in the state.
+The management company has denied the issues raised by the students, pointing to more than $18 million in college scholarships it says were awarded to graduating seniors and several rankings it says show the school is one of the top-performing charters in the state.
 In a statement to Deadline Detroit, Mario Morrow, a spokesman for HES, said its staff has “an open-door policy, pride themselves in the services that they provide to help their students, and (their accomplishments).”

 Changes the students seek include First Amendment protections and community representation on the school’s board.
 Oakland University would have to write those changes into its authorizing agreement with Universal Academy, the students say.